ajaysathvik/bi0s_Hardware_tasks/Bandit.md

 ## LEVEL 8 --> 9
-#### The motive of this level is to find the line taht only repeates once.
+#### The motive of this level is to find the line that only repeates once.
 ls
 sort data.txt | uniq -u
+ sort command sorts the text in data.txt and after that we use uniq -u here uniq command removes the repeated lines by default while the -u option onlu retrieves the unique line.

 ## LEVEL 0 --> 1
 ls